mbrochh/mbrochh.io/src/posts/reading-books.md

 # On Taking Notes

 As mentioned above, I have started taking notes on most of the books that I read.
-I read my books on my Kindle because I like the distraciton-free environment (no notifications, ever) and the crisp font.
+I read my books on my Kindle because I like the distraciton-free environment (no notifications, ever) and the crisp (and large) font.
 I underline all key information while I read a chapter.
 At the end of the chapter, I pick up my phone, sync between the Kindle and the iOS Kindle app and open my underlined passages in the iOS Kindle app.
 Then I scroll through the underlined passages, this is like speed-reading the chapter all over again.
-Then open a notes taking app on my phone and distill the underlined passages into a few notes that contain the key information of the chapter.
+Now I open a notes taking app on my phone and distill the underlined passages into a few notes that contain the key information of the chapter.
 The nice thing is that I have the iOS Kindle app open and the notes taking app, so I can jump between both apps quickly while writing my notes.

 So the flow of information is like this:

 1. Read one chapter, underline key passages
+1. Sync between Kindle and iOS Kindle app
-2. Read only the underlined passages
+1. on iOS: Read only the underlined passages
-3. Distill the underlined passages into a few bullet points, ideally in my own words
+1. on iOS: Distill the underlined passages into a few bullet points, ideally in my own words

 Sometimes, chapters already contain nice lists with bullet-points, then I just copy and paste the original content into my notes app.

 Writing notes has been a significant positive force for me this year.
 I usually forget the contents of any book pretty quickly after finishing the book.
-Ask me anything about the book two months later, and I can only very broadly sumrise what the book is about, but can't really recall any details that would help me to apply the knowledge from the book in a real-world situation.
+Ask me anything about the book two months later, and I can only very broadly sumrise what the book is about, but I can't really recall any details that would help me to apply the knowledge from the book in a real-world situation.

 Now I am able to remember the contents of a book for a longer period (I can still vividly remember many of the lessons from Atomic Habits, the first book that we read five months ago) and even better, when I am in a conversation and I want to get accross a point about something that I have learned from one of my books, I can quickly open my notes, skim them, and then better articulate my point.